msismlspring23uoateam7/capstone/README.md

 Project Overview

-The AgentLite POC project aims to build an intelligent framework that can automatically detect fraudulent transactions in credit card datasets.
+The AgentLite POC project aims to build an intelligent framework that can share insights of the stock datasets using prompts.
 The system performs data preprocessing, provides insights from LLMs, and generates interactive visualizations based on user inputs.

 The key components are: